Dragon Ball (TV series): Production

-English localization and Broadcasting
+English localization and broadcasting

 In 1989 and 1990, Harmony Gold USA licensed the series for an English-language release in North America.
 In the voice dubbing of the series, Harmony Gold renamed almost all of the characters, including the protagonist Goku, who was renamed "Zero."
 This dub consisting of 5 episodes and one movie (an 80-minute feature featuring footage of movies 1 and 3 edited together) was cancelled shortly after being test marketed in several US cities and was never broadcast to the general public, thus earning the fan-coined term "The Lost Dub."

 A subtitled Japanese version of the series was first broadcast in the United States by the Hawaii-based Nippon Golden Network.
 The series aired in a 6AM slot on Tuesdays from 1992 to 1994, before the network moved on to Dragon Ball Z.

 In 1995, Funimation (founded a year earlier in California) acquired the license for the distribution of Dragon Ball in the United States as one of its first imports.
+Licensing director Bob Brennan firmly believed he had found the Japanese equivalent of Mickey Mouse but had trouble convincing Americans of this.
 They contracted Josanne B. Lovick Productions and voice actors from Ocean Productions to create an English version for the anime and first movie in Vancouver, British Columbia.
 The dubbed episodes were edited for content, and contained different music.
-Thirteen episodes aired in first-run syndication during the fall of 1995 before Funimation canceled the project due to low ratings.
+Thirteen episodes aired in first-run syndication during the fall of 1995 before Funimation canceled the project due to low ratings and moved on to Dragon Ball Z.

-In March 2001, as the sequel series Dragon Ball Z became its signature license, Funimation announced the return of the original Dragon Ball series to American television, featuring a new English version produced in-house with slightly less editing for broadcast (though the episodes remained uncut for home video releases), and they notably left the original background music intact.
+In March 2001, due to the success of their dub of Dragon Ball Z, Funimation announced the return of the original Dragon Ball series to American television, featuring a new English version produced in-house with slightly less editing for broadcast (though the episodes remained uncut for home video releases), and they notably left the original background music intact.
 The re-dubbed episodes aired on Cartoon Network from August 20, 2001, to December 1, 2003.
 Funimation also broadcast the series on Colours TV and their own Funimation Channel starting in 2006.
 This English dub was also broadcast in Australia and New Zealand.
 In Canada and Europe, an alternative dubbed version was produced by AB Groupe (in association with Blue Water Studios) and was aired in those territories instead of the Funimation version.